bcbecker/snake/README.md

 The escape key (ESC) is used to exit the game, the space bar (SPACE) is used to pause/resume the game, and the up/down/left/right arrow keys are used to navigate the snake.

 If the snake's head hits the border, or if it runs over another part of the snake, the game is over.

+***NOTE***
+I don't believe that the curses module is native to the Windows version of python, so the module must be downloaded using pip or your package manager of choice.
+If using mac, it should be good to go!

+With pip, the command is: python -m pip install windows-curses